-The majority of the Diocesan housing stock is heated using traditional gas boilers with central heating radiators throughout the house.
-There are a number of houses in mostly rural areas which are heated using oil fired boilers.
+Most of the Diocesan housing stock is heated using traditional gas boilers with central heating radiators throughout the house.
+There are several houses in mostly rural areas which are heated using oil fired boilers.
 Each year, there is a programme of central heating upgrades.
+We are investigating renewable heating solutions in response to the Diocese commitment to becoming carbon neutral by 2035.
+The heating replacement programme will be dependent on the budgets and emerging heating technology solutions.